 Quite a few people would argue with me for putting Foodland on this list, but Foodland poke is all about convenience, while still having authentic poke.
 While every other recommendation on this list has three locations or less, Foodland has locations across the Hawaiian Islands – and they still serve some quality bowls for a reasonable price.

 Because Foodland is actually a grocery store, the process doesn’t work in quite the way that you would expect.
 Usually, they’ll have a poke section in the back of the store, where you’ll pick the size of your bowl.
 There, you’ll get your poke bowl, but you’ll go to the register at the front of the store to pay.

-Any other poke recommendations on Oahu?
+Any other places that deserve to be on this list of the best poke on Oahu?
 Write about them in the comments!